Offering all of Southeastern Michigan, including Birmingham, Troy, and Detroit, Exceptional Laser Refractive and Cataract Eye Surgery

 Toric Lens Implants

 Many patients have astigmatism.
 This means the eye is more oval shaped than round.
 Standard lens implants for cataract surgery do not correct this problem.
 However we now offer the Toric intraocular lens.
 Like the monofocal lens, the surgery rids the patient of cataracts and corrects vision for either near or far, but also corrects many degrees of astigmatism.
 Toric lenses are carefully calculated and can be used to provide the best possible vision following cataract surgery without glasses.
 We are leaders in Toric lenses and continue to participate in studies to optimize these lens implants.
-We are currently participating in a new FDA study for the Hoya Toric lens, and are looking for participants.
-Contact us today for a consultation and information on pricing.
+We were investigotors in the FDA study for the Hoya Toric IOL.

 Glaucoma is a condition characterized by an accumulation of fluid, known as aqueous humor, in the front of the eye.
 The increased pressure that results can damage the optic nerve.
 If left untreated, glaucoma can lead to a total loss of vision.
 Here in the United States, it is estimated that glaucoma is responsible for 120,000 cases of blindness.
 Symptoms of the disease include blurred vision, headache, eye pain, nausea, and blind spots in the periphery of one’s visual field.